LetCompliance

 Right to Rent

 The legal requirement on all private landlords in England to check every adult occupier has the legal right to rent in the UK before the tenancy starts.
 Introduced by the Immigration Act 2014.
-Fines: £1,000 per adult for a first offence, rising to £20,000 for repeat breaches.
+Civil penalties: up to £10,000 per occupier for a first breach, rising to £20,000 for repeat breaches (since 13 February 2024).

 Reviewed by Erdem VolkanLast reviewed 19 April 2026Editorial policy